 Credit Rating: 1.
-The security must be rated by two nationally recognized credit rating agencies, one of whom must be either Moody's, S&P or Fitch; and
+The security must be rated by two nationally recognized credit

+Fitch; and

-2. The security must be rated, at a minimum, A3 by Moody's, A- by S&P, or A- by Fitch or, if not rated such by two of these three, an equivalent minimum rating by a nationally recognized rating agency.
+2. The security must be rated, at a minimum, A3 by Moody's, A- by agency.

+S&P, or A- by Fitch or, if not rated such by two of these three, an equivalent minimum rating by a nationally recognized rating invested in this sector; with invested in securities of any one issuer.

-1. No more than 10% of the Aggregate Investment Portfolio shall be invested in this sector; with
+Exposure: 1.
+No more than 10% of the Aggregate Investment Portfolio shall be